kodekloudhub/amazon-elastic-kubernetes-service-course/docs/nodes.md

         vi aws-auth-cm.yaml
         ```

     1. Replace the placeholder text `<ARN of instance role (not instance profile)>` with the value of `NodeInstanceRole` from Terraform, then save and exit the editor.
-The ConfigMap should look like this:
+The ConfigMap looks like this before editing:

         ```yaml
         apiVersion: v1